 Understand the reasons for the management of stray & feral populations.

-In this module of the stray animal course, you will gain an understanding the welfare issues faced in various regions, how to assess and measure the extent of the population and how to address the problem with minimum impact on the local community.
+In this unit of the stray animal course, you will gain an understanding the welfare issues faced in various regions, how to assess and measure the extent of the population and how to address the problem with minimum impact on the local community.